 Barlow is named after internet pioneer, EFF co-founder, songwriter, and activist John Perry Barlow.
 This was in tribute to his lasting impact on the information superhighway.

-In the spirit of its name, Barlow is part of the Google Fonts free licenced font families and APIs for using with CSS and Android.
+In the spirit of its name, Barlow is part of the Google Fonts free licenced font families and APIs for use with CSS and Android.

 The Barlow superfamily